Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/international-shared-support/essay.md

 Brazil remains the strongest documented empirical center.
 South Korea provides a current institutional proof point through public dictionary infrastructure.
 Mexico and other countries may add different kinds of local relationship, educational, or community evidence.

 Those examples should not be flattened into one generic adoption story.
-They matter because they show different parts of the support case.
+They matter because they show different parts of the stewardship case.

 ## What Support Enables

-Stronger institutional and partner support can make several practical outcomes more realistic:
+Stronger institutional and partner stewardship can make several practical outcomes more realistic:

 - more reliable hosting and recovery
 - better preservation of tools, data, domains, and software
 - continued development of SignWriting Platform V3
-- clearer paths for grants, gifts, donations, and administered support
+- clearer paths for grants, gifts, donations, and administered continuity
 - rights-aware translation and access work
 - reusable datasets and research materials
 - stronger international collaboration around literacy, education, and language infrastructure

-This is why support and research should not be separated too sharply.
+This is why stewardship and research should not be separated too sharply.

 Stable infrastructure makes better research possible.

-Better evidence makes the support case stronger.
+Better evidence makes the stewardship case stronger.

-## Prospective Institutional Home
+## Prospective Institutional Route

-This work needs an institutional route that can support capacities an individual maintainer cannot provide alone:
+This work requires an institutional route that can support capacities an individual maintainer cannot provide alone:

 - PI alignment
 - grant development